Asia shares slip as China's Huawei in legal hot water; focus on Sino-U.S. talks

-Australia and New Zealand led the losses, with their benchmark indices down 0.7 percent each while South Korea's KOSPI was off 0.3 percent.
-Chinese shares opened in the red too, with the blue-chip index down 0.2 percent.
+Overall, MSCI's broadest index of Asia-Pacific shares outside Japan was still down 0.2 percent even after recouping some of its earlier losses.

-Japan's Nikkei slid about 1 percent.
-U.S. stock futures also lost ground following from a torrid overnight session on Wall Street, with E-Minis for the S&P 500 down 0.4 percent.
+Japan's Nikkei, down about 1 percent almost all day, turned around to end 0.1 percent higher.

-Investor sentiment, already shaken by pessimism over global growth, took another hit after the U.S. Justice Department unsealed indictments against China's top telecom equipment maker, Huawei, accusing it of bank and wire fraud to evade Iran sanctions and conspiring to steal trade secrets from T-Mobile US Inc.
+Despite the late uptick in share prices, the mood was still gloomy after the U.S. Justice Department unsealed indictments against China's top telecom equipment maker, Huawei Technologies Co Ltd, accusing it of bank and wire fraud to evade Iran sanctions and conspiring to steal trade secrets from T-Mobile US Inc.

-The jolt to Huawei could undermine prospects for a trade deal between the economic giants as markets nervously await a fresh round of trade talks with Chinese Vice Premier Liu He set to meet U.S. officials on Wednesday and Thursday.
+The jolt threatens to undermine prospects for a trade deal between the economic giants as markets nervously await a round of trade talks with Chinese Vice Premier Liu He set to meet U.S. officials on Wednesday and Thursday.

 Further complicating matters, China triggered the legal process on Monday for the World Trade Organization to hear Beijing's challenge to U.S. tariffs, and berated the United States for blocking the appointment of judges who could rule on it.